ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 7.3.1 Scope Configuration

 The field `global` is used to configure the scope of the interceptor.
 If the `global` field is set as `true`, the interceptor will be applied to each field and subfield of the service.
-If the flag is set as `false`, the interceptor will be applied only to the fields of the type, but not to the subfields of the type.
+If the flag is set as `false`, the interceptor will be applied top level fields of the Query, Mutation and Subscription types, but not to the subfields of them.
 By default, the `global` flag is set as `true`.

 >**Note:** The scope configuration is applied only to the GraphQL [service interceptors](#10331-service-interceptors).